Updated: 23rd February 2021

 Is what you are buying really honey?
 If you are going to buy honey, if possible, buy local honey from a beekeeper you trust who cares about their bees.
 Contaminated honey may be cheaper, but guess what, there's a reason for it!

 Cheap, contaminated honey creates pressure on beekeepers who are doing the right thing, and supplying the real product.
 Please check the label.
 See these honey buying tips.

 I adore honey bees, and have a whole page about why honey bees and beekeepers matter.

 However, beekeeping in an environmentally sensitive area is not necessarily a good idea - for one thing, it could upset the balance for threatened wild bees, and even the balance of the local eco-system in the longer term.
 All bees are important.

 Write to your local council or political representative.

-For further information about how councils can help to prevent bee decline, see these ideas.
+See more ideas about how councils can help to prevent bee decline.

 If you cannot grow your own, then try to select as much organic produce as you can when you are buying your shopping - even if it's just one item, because collectively, we do make a difference.

 When you spend your cash, you cast a vote.